Basement thriller Inheritance flips the tables on power and punishment. So why is it such a woman-proofed world?

 As District Attorney, Lauren Monroe (Lily Collins) is a woman on top.
-She has her hands full juggling court cases, paperwork, and family life.
-Then her dad, Archer Monroe, (Patrick Warburton) dies.
+She has her hands full juggling court cases and family life, and a wardrobe full of designer labels.
+Then, out of the blue, dad Archer Monroe (Patrick Warburton) dies.

 Despite cutting her out of his staggering fortune, Archer entrusts Lily with a secret inheritance – one buried at the bottom of the garden.
 But opening the door to this hidden knowledge threatens to destroy Lily and everything she cares about.